XRPLF/xrpl-dev-portal/content/concepts/payment-types/escrow.md

 ---
 # Escrow

-Escrow is a feature of the XRP Ledger that allows you to send conditional XRP payments.
-These conditional payments, called _escrows_, set aside XRP and deliver it later when certain conditions are met.
-Conditions to successfully finish an escrow include time-based unlocks and [crypto-conditions][].
-Escrows can also be set to expire if not finished in time.

-The XRP set aside in an escrow is locked up.
-No one can use or destroy the XRP until the escrow has been successfully finished or canceled.
-Before the expiration time, only the intended receiver can get the XRP.
-After the expiration time, the XRP can only be returned to the sender.
+The XRP Ledger enables you to send conditional payments using an escrow.
+An escrow locks up XRP, which can't be used or destroyed until certain conditions are met.
+You can specify conditions by:

+- Time.
+- Crypto-condition.
+- A combination of both.

+Once the escrow conditions are met, the funds are unlocked and can be delivered to the recipient.

 ## Usage